gigasquid/gigasquid.github.io/source/_posts/2016-09-21-self-healing-code-with-clojure-dot-spec.markdown

 - All
 ---

-I have an interest in AI and ways that we can make code _smarter_.
-One of the ways that code can be smarter is to be more resilient to errors.
+How can we can make code _smarter_?
+One of the ways is to be more resilient to errors.
 Wouldn't it be great if a program could recover from an error and _heal_ itself?
 This code would be able to rise above the mistakes of its humble programmer and make itself better.

 The prospect of self-healing code has been heavily researched and long sought after.
-In this post, we will take a look at some of the key ingredients and inspiration drawn from academic papers and then attempt an experiment in Clojure using clojure.spec.
+In this post, we will take a look at some of the key ingredients from research papers.
+Then, drawing inspiration for one of them, attempt an experiment in Clojure using clojure.spec.

 ## Self Healing Code Ingredients